What Are Black Widow Spiders?

 Prevent problems with black widow spiders by partnering with All-Safe Pest & Termite and by implementing the following prevention tips:

-Avoid accidental contact with black widow spiders by keeping any storage areas in your home such as basements, closets, sheds, and garages free of clutter and debris.
+Avoid accidental contact with black widow spiders by keeping any storage areas in your home's basements, closets, sheds, and garages free of clutter and debris.